 Employers should avoid asking questions on an application or during an interview that may (or are designed to) require an applicant to identify membership in a protected class or disclose protected information.
 While this is not a complete list, below are some examples of typical questions asked of applicants or employees that can actually lead to violations of the law.

-- Employers should avoid questions asking for personal information about an individual’s race, sex, age, and marital status.
+- Questions asking for personal information about an individual’s race, sex, age, and marital status

 Were you born in the U.S.?
 Are you a US citizen?

 It is better to state that if hired, a new employee must present documentation sufficient to establish work authorization in the United States.

 What is your birthdate?
 How old are you?

 If an applicant’s age is necessary for legal reasons, an employer should ask whether the applicant is over the required age, e.g. Are you over 18?
 Are you over 21?